runeharlyk/SpotMicroESP32-Leika/readme.md

 ### 🎮 Controller

-The controller is a svelte app, which get embedded in the firmware of the robot.
+The controller is a Svelte app, which get embedded in the firmware of the robot.
-Which mean that new releases and OTA updates includes the latest controller.
+Which means that new releases and OTA updates include the latest controller.

 The controller includes full control over robot settings like network and calibration, and a visualization.